danangcrysnanto/phdthesis/README.md

 *In progress*

-Source codes of my doctoral dissertation thesis in `Latex`.
+Source codes of my doctoral thesis in `Latex`.

 This repository might be beneficial as template that comply with ETH Zurich's [thesis formatting requirement](https://ethz.ch/students/en/doctorate/doctoral-thesis-examination.html).
 Please adapt accordingly.